wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 ### A second example

-Do you rememeber de predicate `member`?
+Do you remember de predicate `member`?

 ```prolog
 member(X,[X|_]).